aoifemurfe/Workout_Roulette/README.md

    - Frequent User Goals
         1. As a Frequent User, I want to look through previous workouts and edit or delete them.
         2. As a Frequent User, I want to see some basic statistics about the workouts that I have completed.
+        3. As a Frequent User, I want to have the option to delete my profile  if I wish to.
 ### Design
    - Colour Scheme
         1. The two main colours used are grey and coral red to align with the logo.